 We offer a range of support services and events to help you adjust to university life.
-You’ll find a dedicated support team for first year students, course advisors at The Student Centre and a range of health, academic and other support services.
+You’ll find a dedicated support team for first year students, course advisors at Student Central and a range of health, academic and other support services.

-The Student Centre team provides support to all our students, from when you first arrive to your graduation.
-Speak with our Student Centre team to learn more about:
+The Student Central team provides support to all our students, from when you first arrive to your graduation.
+Speak with our Student Central team to learn more about:

 - Your course